China's PIPL vs. Europe's GDPR: A comparison

 PIPL: Individuals have the right to request personal information handlers correct or complete their personal information.
 Where individuals request to correct or complete their personal information, data controllers are required to verify the personal information and correct or complete it in a timely manner.

 GDPR: Data subjects have the right to obtain from the controller the rectification of inaccurate personal data and to have incomplete personal data completed.
-This right has close links to the accuracy principle of the GDPR (Article 5(1)(d)) that requires data controllers to keep personal data accurate.
+This right has close links to the accuracy principle of the GDPR (Article 5(1)(d)), which requires data controllers to keep personal data accurate.

 Right to data portability